ALPHABED/Slicing-UI-Quicklancer/README.md

 ## About This UI Slicing
 >This is my entrepreneur project, we created a business where people can find a job and learn interviews too, because bored session in my day, I tried slicing the UI File from entre project.
-And here it is. btw my roll is UI UX in this project hahaha.
+And here it is. btw my role is UI UX in this project hahaha.
 But not all the design can implement in the app, but yea it's better than nothing.
 >I create this using **React Native** if you are interested in this repo just fork it and **npm i** on your terminal.